Entropy production of Multivariate Ornstein-Uhlenbeck processes correlates with consciousness levels in the human brain

 \subsection{Decoding of sleep stages}

 We use the same approach as in previous work \citep{Pallares2018, Gilson2020}.
-We use the scikit-learn Python library for the implementations of classifiers \citep{Pedregosa2011}.

 We rely on two usual classifiers: multinomial logistic regression (MLR) and the 1-nearest-neighbor (1NN).
-In essence, the features correspond to vectorized EC/$\Sigma$/FC matrices after discarding zero or redundant elements.
-In essence, the MLR is a canonical tool for high-dimensional linear classification, which tunes a weight for each feature, thus selecting the important ones to discriminate the classes.
+The features correspond to vectorized $\textbf{C/D/S}$ matrices after discarding zero or redundant elements.
+The MLR is a canonical tool for high-dimensional linear classification, which tunes a weight for each feature, thus selecting the important ones to discriminate the classes.
 In addition, we use L2-regularization for the MLR ($C=1.0$ in the scikit-learn implementation).
 In contrast, the 1NN assigns to a new sample the class to which belongs its closest neighbors with respect to a similarity metric, here chosen as the Pearson correlation coefficient between the feature vectors.
 It thus relies on the global profile of features to cluster samples into classes.

-Following recent standards, we use a stratified cross-validation scheme with 80\% of the samples for the train set and 20\% for the test set, where the ratio of classes are the same in both sets.
+Following standards, we use a stratified cross-validation scheme with 80\% of the samples for the train set and 20\% for the test set, where the ratio of classes are the same in both sets.
 We also use the subject identity as ``group information'' to avoid mixing subject data between the train and test sets.
-In practice, we use 50 random splits of the data an report the distribution of accuracies of the 50 splits (see the violin plots).
+In practice, we use 50 random splits of the data and report the distribution of accuracies of the 50 splits (see the violin plots).